Passion-Over-Pain/Passion-Over-Pain/README.md

 >Whatever you really want to do: Just start today.
 ---

-Hello there! 👋 I'm a passionate developer and creative thinker dedicated to crafting engaging digital experiences.
+Hello there! 👋 I'm a passionate developer and creative thinker dedicated to crafting amazing digital experiences.
 Here's a snapshot of my journey, my current projects, and what drives my work.

 ## 🛠️ **Current Focus**